Thodor12/team/events/1/content.md

 Register your colony, prepare for battle, and become a legend!

-If you want to register your team or be randomly assigned to a team, sign up here: https://forms.gle/EmFStcc3f23TNdwXA
+If you want to join the event, please sign up on Patreon: https://www.patreon.com/Minecolonies

 More details on how things will be evaluated and which pack will be used will come in the future (1.20.1)